Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Pointers

 Pointers are used to reference specific properties in another document.
-They consist of two elements
+They consist of two elements:

-1. **In-document reference** (required): Reference the current property.
+1. **In-document reference** (required): References the current property.
 Absolute references should be used for upstream paths, and relative references should be used for downstream paths.
 2. **URL** (optional): A prefix URL to link to a different document.
-Use square brackets
+Use square brackets.

-For example, a pointer from FeatureData to 3DSceneLayer.name using a relative URL and an absolute reference would be written as: `[../../]/name`
+For example, a pointer from FeatureData to `3DSceneLayer.name` using a relative URL and an absolute reference would be written as: `[../../]/name`

 ### SceneServiceInfo

 The SceneServiceInfo is a JSON file that describes the capability and data sets offered by an instance of a Scene Service.
 This file is automatically generated by the Scene Server for each service instance and is not part of a Scene Layer Package (SLPK) file.
-It is included here only for reference.

 The SceneServiceInfo has the following structure: